 Finding effective home remedies for hyperhidrosis and its symptoms takes time and patience.
 Using natural hyperhidrosis solutions may be an effective, affordable and safe way to treat and manage excessive sweating… and the first step to finding a sense of normalcy again.

 If you're ready to take control over how hyperhidrosis is affecting your life, Ejis products can help.
 We have sweat proof undershirts, sweat proof underwear, and anti-odor dress socks to help manage sweat wherever it affects you most.

-This article was originally published in June 2019, and updated in January 2020.
+This article was originally published in June 2019, and updated in January 2020 and April 2020.